 Edmund Rice Education Australia (EREA) is the network of schools, entities and offices offering a Catholic education in the tradition of Blessed Edmund Rice.
 Established by the Christian Brothers in 2007, EREA now governs the schools owned by the Brothers at that time, as well as schools established since then.
 EREA has its own canonical and civil identity.

-The Board is made up of volunteers who work collaboratively with the Head of College and with the EREA Executive to ensure quality stewardship, which is aimed at offering the best possible learning environment for students attending Waverley College.
-It may consist of between 7 and 11 members, with the Head of College as an ex-officio member who cannot hold any office of the Board.
-The Board meets at least six times each year.
+The Advisory Council is made up of volunteers who work collaboratively with the Principal and with the EREA Executive to ensure quality stewardship, which is aimed at offering the best possible learning environment for students attending Waverley College.
+It may consist of between 7 and 11 members, with the Principal as an ex-officio member who cannot hold any office of the Advisory Council.
+The Advisory Council meets at least six times each year.

-The School Board has particular responsibilities in these areas:
+The Advisory Council has particular responsibilities in these areas: